silogy-io/silogy-hello-world/README.md

 as well as some basic logic.

 Command strings may be written to accept args which can be provided by each individual test target, or when manually triggering tests in the UI.
 To see examples of this, check out the `spi` and `vga` branches.
+For an example of a failing test, check out `spi-bug`.